aescerr/codecompanion-spinners.nvim/README.md

 ---

+## 🤝 Contributing

+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to this project.
+Feel free to open issues or discussions for this extension.

+## 📹 Project Sharing

+This project was developed and shared publicly to help other Neovim users enhance their CodeCompanion experience with beautiful, customizable spinners.
+The code is freely available for anyone to use, modify, and contribute to.

 ## 🙏 Acknowledgements

 This extension is built for and inspired by the excellent [`codecompanion.nvim`](https://github.com/olimorris/codecompanion.nvim) plugin by Oliver Morris.
 While we drew inspiration from the spinner concepts discussed in the CodeCompanion community and documented in their UI section, this implementation is our own original work with custom features and enhancements.